 Terence Hill – First Choice for the Role, Script is Out to Actor.

 CLINTON.
 Retired Coast Guard.
-Very large and formidable man with one overriding fear — water.
+A very large and formidable man with one overriding fear — water.
 He joined the Coast Guard because he never wanted to fight, not because he was afraid.
 He’s a pacifist to the core but will do his duty and live up to his obligations.
 A trusted confidant.

 John Amos – Attached.